git-interpret-trailers(1) — Linux manual page

 When reading trailers, there can be no whitespace before or

-characters are allowed between the <token> and the separator.
+characters are allowed between the <key> and the separator.
+There

 <value> may be split over multiple lines with each subsequent